musoji/musoji/README.md

-- 👋 Hi, I’m @musoji
+- 👋 Hi
-bebra
+- How to reach me in tg: @byakddd